gnif/LookingGlass/doc/install.rst

 Client application
 ------------------

-The Looking Glass Client receives frames from the :ref:`Host <host_install>` to display on your screen.
-It also handles input, and can optionally share the system clipboard with your guest OS through Spice.
+The Looking Glass client receives frames from the :ref:`host <host_install>` to display on your screen.
+It also handles input, and can optionally share the system clipboard with your guest OS through SPICE.

 First you must build the client from source, see :ref:`building`.
 Once you have built the client, you can install it.
 Run the following as root::